mpv-player/mpv/DOCS/man/options.rst

     example ``--video-zoom`` does nothing if this option is enabled.)

     The video and monitor aspects aspect will be ignored.
-Aspect correction would require to scale the video in the X or Y direction, but this option disables scaling, disabling all aspect correction.
+Aspect correction would require scaling the video in the X or Y direction, but this option disables scaling, disabling all aspect correction.

     Note that the scaler algorithm may still be used, even if the video isn't